Roihn/roihn.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Student in Computer Science & Engineering
+role: New PhD Student in Computer Science & Engineering

 # Organizations/Affiliations to show in About widget
 organizations: